 Pick a Retreat Location

 The key here is to keep it simple.
 Hotels and lodges these days come fully-loaded with WiFi, Cable and HBO, swimming pools and a variety of other luxuries that, when you’re trying to write, are just distractions.
 When I’m retreating, I like to keep it simple and keep the distractions to a minimum.
 However, I also want a space that is clean, cozy and a little funky.
 A few of my favorite retreat spots are Netarts Surfs Inn, Sheltered Nook in Bay City, and Sunset Surf in Manzanita.
 (Sunset Surf is a great option if you want to partake in a Manzanita Writers Series event; they’re a local group that hosts well-known author readings and writer workshops.)
+Check out the directory of Tillamook Coast B&Bs for more options, too.
 So whether it’s a gorgeous coastal sunset over the ocean, the novelty of a tiny cabin, or just hip, modern décor inside a beach cottage, these are all great choices that offer comfortable living quarters at an even more comfortable price.

 Consider the Time of Year

 While summers on the Tillamook Coast are ravishing, there is a lot to be said for a writer’s retreat in the off-season.
 For one, hotels are cheaper and easier to come by.
 And while you might be giving up sunshine and tank tops, there is a lot of inspiration to be found in other seasons.
 Fall sunsets over the ocean happen to be my favorite, and coastal storms where the wind and rain beat at your window always make me want to curl up in a cozy sweater with a cup of tea and read – or write – a book.
 In the end, the lack of sunny weather might be just what you need to buckle down and write.

 Set your Intentions